Please note that further FAQs on relevant matters will be added to this webpage in due course.

 Yes, this is still relevant to you if you:

-Q2 2026: If the Court gives Elite permission, Elite will send more detailed information about what it proposes under the Scheme and how to vote in a document called the Explanatory Statement.
-The two Scheme Meetings are expected to be held in Q2 2026.
-The date will be confirmed in future correspondence issued to you.
+7 May 2026: As above, on 13 March 2026, the Court granted Elite permission to convene the Scheme Meetings, which are expected to take place on 7 May 2026.
+Elite has made available more detailed information to creditors about what it proposes under the Scheme and information on how to submit a claim and vote on the Website.
+The two Scheme Meetings are expected to start from 10AM (CEST) on 7 May 2026.
+The date will be confirmed in the correspondence issued to you and as available on the Website.

-Q2 2026: If the required majorities of Scheme Creditors vote in favour of the Scheme, Elite will ask the Court to approve the Scheme.
-If approved, this is called the Scheme Effective Date.
+End of May 2026: If the required majorities of Scheme Creditors vote in favour of the Scheme, Elite will ask the Court to approve the Scheme at a second Court hearing, which is currently expected to take place around the end of May 2026.
+If the Scheme is approved at this hearing, this is the date upon which the Scheme will become effective and this date is known as the Scheme Effective Date.

-Q4 2026: The Claims Submission Deadline for Other Direct Insurance Creditors to submit Claim Forms into the Scheme will be six months after the Scheme Effective Date.
+November 2026: If the Scheme is sanctioned, the Claims Submission Deadline for Other Direct Insurance Creditors to submit Claim Forms into the Scheme will be approximately six months after the Scheme Effective Date.
+This is estimated to be in November 2026.
 Failure to submit a claim before the deadline means Scheme Creditors will not be entitled to receive any payment from Elite.

-2027: Payments to Scheme Creditors with valid Scheme claims are currently expected to be made before the end of 2027.
+H1 2027: Payments to Scheme Creditors with valid Scheme Claims are currently expected to be made in H1 2027.

 Once the Court gives Elite permission to convene the Scheme Meetings of the relevant creditors, you will be invited to vote on the Scheme.